AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 -  `origin` (Required) - the scheme and domain of the resource you want to allow to make a CORS request
 -  `methods` (Required) - the HTTP request methods allowed in the CORS request, such as GET, POST, and OPTIONS
 -  `allowedHeaders` - a string of allowed headers in preflight requests
--  `credentials` - boolean value that indicates if credentials can be included in CORS request (default: `false`)
+-  `credentials` - a boolean value that indicates if credentials can be included in CORS request (default: `false`)
 -  `exposedHeaders` - a comma-delimited CORS request that contains headers to expose
 -  `maxAge` - the maximum number of seconds the preflight response (the values of the `origin` and `methods` headers) can be cached